 Falkland Islands (Las Malvinas)

-The Falkland Islands Government (FIG) can confirm that commercial airlinks with both Chile and Brazil will remain suspended for a further three months until 29 June 2021.
+The Falkland Islands Government (FIG) can confirm that commercial airlinks with both Chile and Brazil will remain suspended to at least 1 October 2021.
 This follows a robust review of the current complexities surrounding the worldwide pandemic, in particular travel restrictions, global border controls and the emergence of new variants of the coronavirus.

 Global restrictions on air travel mean that the South Atlantic Airbridge is currently unable to land in Cape Verde and now refuelling at Dakar.
 In addition, use of the Airbridge is now restricted to essential travel only.
-The restrictions on the issuing of visitor permits will likely remain in place until at least 31 December 2020, but the restrictions will still be subject to monthly review.
-That the current requirement to quarantine for 14 days will likely remain in force until at least 31 December 2020, however this will continue to be reviewed every 42 days in line with the requirements of the Infectious Diseases Control (Coronavirus, Quarantine) Regulations 2020.
+For more details on travelling to the

 For more information and press releases from the Falkland Islands Government.